- Asked by: Christine Grahame, MSP for South of Scotland, Scottish National Party

 Current Status:

-To ask the Scottish Executive what advice, legal or otherwise, it seeks before seeking the agreement of the Scottish Parliament, through a Sewel motion, to the UK Parliament legislating for Scotland.
+To ask the Scottish Executive, further to the answer to question S1W-32033 by Patricia Ferguson on 18 December 2002, what legal advice it seeks regarding the boundaries of the devolved responsibilities of the Parliament before seeking the agreement of the Parliament, through a Sewel motion, that the UK Parliament legislate on devolved matters.

 Answer